pixano/pixano-app/README.md

 *NB: Your `data-test` folder refers to the folder containing the images you want to annotate by a relative path to the `workspace` folder.*

 ![task-creation](./frontend/images/task-creation.png)

+#### Definition of a task
+A task is defined by :

+- `Task name`: the name you want to give to this task
+- `Data folder`: the folder containing the data to be annotated in this task (relative path to the `workspace` folder)
+- `Plugin`: the plugin/functionnality to be used for this task (choose it from the list).
+For example, if you want to annotate vehicules by rectangles, choose `rectangle`.
+- `Task name`: form...
+- `Task name`: model... in the case of a smart plugin, place here the path of the model to be used (the default model...)

 *Update 2020.12.04: Make sure your image extensions are either `png` or `jpg`.